I tumbled down the aeroplane steps onto Costa Rican soil with virtually no plan whatsoever.

 The morning ferry was cancelled and so what should have been a ten minute wait for a twenty minute boat journey turned into an all-day wait in the sun with only a small handful of beans to keep me going.

-After a hot eight hour wait, I finally found myself stepping off of the ferry onto the jetty of Little Corn Island bay.
+Eight hours later, I finally found myself stepping off of the ferry onto the jetty of Little Corn Island bay.

 Little Corn island; with it’s near empty white beaches, meek spattering of low-key restaurants and colourful local houses a little further back towards the island interior, struck me as a place shut off from the rest of the world and indeed it was.